jianyanglab/dNdS-Fun/docs/documentation/05_Experiments.md

 ## 1. Workflow of CRISPR screen
-`dNdSFun` are available for two types of input data:
+`dNdS-Fun` are available for two types of input data:
 - Somatic mutation data with functional impact scores (Annotated in six columns).
 - Somatic mutation data without functional impact scores.
-(This type data are required an additional [CADD score data](https://jianyanglab.github.io/dNdSFun/documentation/03_data.html).
+(This type data are required an additional [CADD score data](https://jianyanglab.github.io/dNdS-Fun/documentation/03_data.html).
 Place it in the path specified by our software or provide the software with a correct path to find it.)
 ![Example_Pie](Workflow_of_CRISPR_screen.png)